timofeysie/tiwanaku/README.md

 }
 ```

-Only three lines of anything interesting in the class, but the unit test spec if quite a bit long:
+Only three lines of anything interesting in the class, but the unit test spec if quite a bit longer:
 ```Javascript
 let component: GithubUsersComponent;
 let fixture: ComponentFixture<GithubUsersComponent>;